renero/class_notebooks/README.md

     jupyter serverextension enable --py hide_code

 And then you simply have to convert the notebook, using `--to hide_code_html`, `--to hide_code_pdf` or `--to hide_code_latexpdf`.

+## Build the slides (hiding some code cells)

+To get slides showing only the code you want to show, I found a snippet of code from Damian Avila, which has been placed in this folder, called `hide_code_in_slideshow.py`.

+To hide some code cells in the presentation, BUT keeping the output, simply, load the `.py` at the beginning of the notebook:

+    %run hide_code_in_slideshow.py

+and then, in those cells you don't want the code to be visible, include a call to the method at the beginning of the cell:

+    hide_code_in_slideshow()
+    whatever_goes_here()
+    ...

+And it will work when you will run the command:

+    jupyter nbconvert --to slides my_notebook.ipynb --post serve